 ANNA: Hmm, this sounds like a good shonen series for me to try out.

-MELINDA: I’ve definitely got this in my queue!
+MJ: I’ve definitely got this in my queue!

 SEAN: Neon Genesis Evangelion 3-in-1 gives us Vol. 4, containing Vols.
 10-12 of the original title, and everything begins to go completely to hell here.
 Not that it had all that far to wander, honestly.